Lalique Group SA / Key word(s): Half Year Results

 In EUR million

-The complete consolidated financial statements for the first half of 2020 are available at www.lalique-group.com/financial
+The complete consolidated financial statements are available at www.lalique-group.com/financial

 043 499 45 03

 SIX Swiss Exchange

 EQS News Service